 Taking the family on a trip to wine country for summer vacation?
 Or are you a passionate wine lover who likes to share some of your personal collection when you travel abroad?
 It’s always a challenge when flying to decide how to get your wine there or back again.
-You may opt for a high priced shipping service, changing your purchase habits, or avoid wine entirely while abroad.
+You may opt for a high priced shipping service, changing your purchase habits, or avoid wine entirely.
 That’s no fun!

 Wines can become damaged by heat, or “cooked” in the hot summer months – why trust it to an unknown shipper?
 Corks will often push and cause leakage leaving too much headspace in the bottle which speeds up ageing and oxidation.
 Ultimately, the aromatics and flavor profile will be affected in a negative way making your wine undrinkable.